 Sigma Swimmers Heading To High School Regionals

 With the District swim meets completed many of our Sigma Swimmers will now compete this weekend at Regionals to swim for their High Schools.
-They had a blast at Districts in Keller and Mansfield and collected a total of 42 individual medals.
+They had a blast at Districts in Keller, Mansfield, and Rockwall and collected over 40 individual medals with our swimmers from Aledo, Burleson, Cleburne, Fort Worth, Keller, Midlothian, Saginaw, and Waco winning their District.
 Congratulations swimmers!

-Next stop will be this coming weekend in Mansfield where they will swim to qualify for the State Championship in Austin.
+Next stop will be in two weekends where they will swim at their Regional Championships to qualify for the State Swimming Championship in San Antonio.
 We hope to see you there and here are some tips care of SwimSwam to help you get there.

 1. Pack like a boss.
 An extra suit, goggles and cap are obvious ones.
 Then there is all the non-essential, yet essential stuff.
 For some it is music – make sure your iPod is charged before you head to the pool.
 Having had meets under your belt this year you should already have a good idea of what you need, and what you don’t, as well as what you will need for your pre-race routine.